WalkingNL/Translation/note.md

     I perceive the danger of the situation.

 ---
+`codify`, v, arrange (laws) into a systematical code.

+    He has codified this item into the book over 10 years.
+---

 `discretion`, refers to the power or right to decide or act according to one's own judgement.